 Natural Growth: Connecting Urban Youth with Nature (04:07)

 This moving video follows a group of kids from Brooklyn as they re-connect with nature through the LEAF program.

 Change the World in 5 Minutes - Everyday at School (04:33)

 Love this spunky Australian video where a team of exuberant kids explain how to change the world in just five minutes every day.

 How To Plan Earth Day Classroom Projects (01:14)

 A few basic Earth Day activities to get your creative juices flowing.
 Perfect if you only have a few moments to brainstorm.

 Short but powerful message from GOOD Magazine about how plastic impacts the environment.
 Remember your re-usable grocery bags!

 Did you know there's an "Earth Hour" in addition to Earth Day?
-On March 31st every year, people around the world turn off the power.
+In late March every year, people around the world turn off the power.